RespiraWorks/Ventilator/manufacturing/internals/display_panel/README.md

 ### Oxygen inlet

-Brass fittings are resistant to corrosion and can resist high pressures.
+Brass fittings are resistant to corrosion and high pressures.

 However:
 * connector may not be compatible for oxygen supply systems